visualcamp/cpplint/CONTRIBUTING.rst

     ./setup.py lint
     ./setup.py style
     ./setup.py ci # all the above
-    ./tox    # all of the above in all python environments
+    tox    # all of the above in all python environments

 Releasing
 ---------